AVIN4SH/AVIN4SH/README.md

 ###

-<p align="left">My name is Avinash Kumar Singh and I'm a Frontend Developer, from India 🇮🇳</p>
+<p align="left">My name is Avinash Kumar Singh and I'm a Frontend Developer, from India</p>

 ###